Efforts to make protective medical gear in US falling flat

 During the first two years of the pandemic, NIOSH approved 30 new manufacturers — more than seven times the typical number during a similar pre-pandemic period, according to agency data.
 Some applications remain pending, while numerous others were denied.

-Halcyon Shades’ N95 certification was rejected in October because its samples didn’t have head straps attached.
-While the company works on another application, its equipment sits idle, with partially finished masks paused on a conveyor belt.
+Halcyon Shades' N95 certification was rejected in October because its samples didn't have head straps attached.
+While the company works on another application, its equipment sits idle inside the clear plastic-sheet walls of a “clean room” specially built to shield materials from airborne contaminants.
+Partially finished masks remain paused on a conveyor belt, waiting to be deposited into a cardboard box.

 Without federal approval, "we’re just dead in the water,” said Schmersahl, the company owner.